Introduction

 The Importance of Mental Health in Education

-Mental health encompasses emotional, psychological, and social well-being, influencing daily thoughts, feelings, and behaviors.
-It impacts stress management, relationships, and decision-making.
-Students' mental health is crucial for academic success and overall well-being.
-Research indicates that students with good mental health perform better academically, exhibit positive behaviors, and have better relationships with peers and teachers.
+Mental health covers emotional, psychological, and social well-being, shaping how we think, feel, and behave each day.
+It affects how we handle stress, build relationships, and make decisions.
+For students, strong mental health is especially important—it not only supports academic success but also nurtures overall well-being.
+Studies show that students with good mental health tend to achieve higher academically, display more positive behaviors, and form stronger connections with their peers and teachers.

 Challenges in Addressing Mental Health in Schools